 Staying with a Family Member, Friend, or Other Raw Feeder

 The first option would be to leave your dog with a family member, close friend, or other experienced raw feeder.
-If you know anyone you can trust, then consider that first.
 It’s the more affordable option and your dog will most likely receive one-on-one attention.

 Make sure you trust this person, their other pets, and their judgement.
 And most importantly, make sure they are understand and are familiar with your raw feeding regimen.
 The benefit of having a close friend or relative watch your dog is that you trust these people and they respect you, your dog, and are aware of his/her dietary restrictions.